 Surfaces

-Farn's theming system has two orthogonal axes. data-theme sets an absolute light or dark context on any element. data-surface sets a relative depth within that context — base, layer, or overlay — and resolves automatically to the correct palette token for the current theme.
+Farn's theming system has two orthogonal axes. data-theme sets an absolute light or dark context on any element. data-surface sets depth within that context — base, layer, overlay, or featured — and resolves automatically to the correct palette token for the current theme.
 They compose freely: a dark panel inside a light page needs only one attribute pair.

 Live Demo

-The two columns below are forced to their respective themes via data-theme on the column wrapper.
-Each surface renders as a sibling block so you can compare all three depths side by side in both themes simultaneously.
+Both columns below are pinned to their respective themes.
+Each surface renders at the same depth so you can compare all four levels side by side.

 Light theme